Model-driven Stochastic Trace Clustering: Model-driven stochastic clustering

 In our approach, we use DFGs, which can be converted to stochastic process models.
 The discovery of a DFG can be done fast and efficiently, by just counting how often each activity appears and the frequency with which one activity directly follows another in the traces of the event log.
 For our purposes, the DFG is stored as two dictionaries: one containing the activity types (nodes) and their counts, and one the directly-follows relations (edges) and their counts.
 Given a DFG, the probability of a specific trace is computed as the product of the transition (edge) probabilities along the trace.
 Each transition probability is calculated by dividing the count of the corresponding edge by the count of its source node.
 In the original ER implementation, stochastic process models are converted into stochastic deterministic finite automata (SDFAs) to compute trace probabilities.
 To replicate this in the DFG-based approach, special Beginning-Of-Sequence (BOS) and End-Of-Sequence (EOS) activities are introduced to all traces and included in the DFG.
 Incorporating these artificial transitions effectively replicates the initialization and termination probabilities that would otherwise be handled in an SDFA.
 The traces with the added BOS and EOS activities are also the ones used to discover the DFG, i.e., the DFGs will also include those nodes.
 Since all traces now start with BOS and end with EOS, the transition probabilities from the BOS node to any other node can be seen as initialization probabilities, and those from each node to EOS as termination probabilities.
-Our (simplified) ER calculation is formalized in Algorithm~\ref{alg:ER}.
-In order to be able to compare ER scores across different clusters (or event logs) with different amounts of traces, we also opted to use the \textbf{average ER score over traces}, rather than the sum over all traces.